JuTaein/25_DataScience/README.md

 # 25_DataScience

-- Voice-based Emotion Prediction (ML)
+- Voice/text-based Emotion Prediction (ML)
 - Problem Definition: Develop an ML model to predict a person's emotions from a short voice recording.

 - Technologies Used: